 - Canned salmon (I always use wild Alaskan), quinoa, and diced apples/butternut squash

-***UPDATE*** See even more food ideas for babies and toddlers in Ultimate List of Baby/Toddler Meal Ideas
+Find even more food ideas for babies and toddlers in Ultimate List of Baby/Toddler Meal Ideas and if you’re looking specifically for high calorie foods click on over to High Calorie Foods for Baby and Toddlers.

 Follow along on Pinterest, I am always pinning new, fun, and easy meal ideas.
-Don’t miss any new content by signing up for email notifications (look for the box in the right sidebar)!
 I have lots more food ideas and developmental info for your babe!
+Speaking of Pinterest, did you pin this?
+You might want to find this again quickly!